Technofrikus/QASS/README.md

 ![Back of PCB](https://github.com/Technofrikus/QASS/blob/master/QASS_PCB%20Lowbar/QASS_PCB%20lowbar%20render%20B.png)
 ![Lowbar PCB render](https://github.com/Technofrikus/QASS/blob/master/QASS_PCB_lowbar_2024-Apr-26_04-36-14PM-000_CustomizedView9718968630.png)

+## Case

+The 3D-printable case files are included now (March 2025).
+Can recommend making the plate from metal.
+Gives the build more weight and looks nice.
+Tested with brass and copper.
+Use the special version to make sure they will not warp during cutting (havent tested it without these, just a precaution).
+Print recommendations included, see txt file.

+It is for the low-bar version only.

 ## BOM

 - Miao MCU
-- 3mm high hotswap headers and pins (the holes in the PCB a bigger than usual, so only the plastic part of the headers is on the PCB)
+- 3mm high hotswap headers (2.54mm pitch) and pins (the holes in the PCB are bigger than usual, so only the plastic part of the headers is on the PCB)
 - 20x BAV70 diodes